Layrixi/Kruskal_algorithm_in_Cpp/README.md

 # Kruskal_algorithm_in_Cpp
- A Unionf Find algorithm in cpp
+ A Union Find algorithm in cpp
+Made for my university course